 In 2019, Huawei reported a substantial revenue of US$122 billion.

-In 2019, Huawei shifted its position on its company structure, with Dr. Song Liuping referring to Huawei as a "private company" when commenting on the US government ban.
+In 2019, Huawei shifted its position and referred to itself as a "private company" when commenting on the US government ban, marking a change from its previous classification as a "collective" entity.

-In 2019, Ren Zhengfei stated Huawei's firm rejection of espionage and backdoor installations, even if required by Chinese law.
-Chinese Premier Li Keqiang affirmed that the Chinese government does not ask companies to spy.
+In 2019, Ren Zhengfei stated that Huawei never participates in espionage, does not allow employees to do so, and never installs backdoors, even if required by Chinese law.
+Premier Li Keqiang stated the Chinese government does not ask companies to spy.

-In 2019, the Henry Jackson Society analyzed 25,000 Huawei employee CVs and discovered connections between some employees and Chinese state security, the People's Liberation Army (PLA), and a military unit accused of hacking US corporations.
+In 2019, researchers analyzed 25,000 Huawei employee CVs and found that some had worked or trained with China's Ministry of State Security, the People's Liberation Army (PLA), its academies, and a military unit accused of hacking US corporations.

 Leaked documents obtained by The Washington Post in 2019 raised questions about whether Huawei conducted business secretly with North Korea, which was under numerous US sanctions.

-As of January 16, 2020, Huawei reported that 55,000 apps had been signed up to use its HMS Core software, indicating growing adoption of the Huawei Mobile Services ecosystem.
+As of 16 January 2020, Huawei reported that 55,000 apps had signed up to use its HMS Core software, expanding the Huawei Mobile Services (HMS) ecosystem.

-On January 20, 2020, the first stage of the extradition hearing for Meng Wanzhou began.
+The first stage of the extradition hearing for Meng Wanzhou began Monday, January 20, 2020.

 In February 2020, US government officials claimed that Huawei has had the ability to covertly exploit backdoors intended for law enforcement officials in carrier equipment like antennas and routers since 2009.